Embeddings of decomposition spaces: Different classes of coverings and their relations

 The condition of relative $\CalP$-moderateness of a weight $u$ means that if two sets $Q_{i},Q_{\ell}$ of the covering $\CalQ$ are ``close'' to each other \emph{measured with respect to $\CalP$} (i.e., they intersect the same $P_{j}$), then $u_{i},u_{\ell}$ are of similar size.
 Analogously, $\CalQ$ is relatively moderate with respect to $\CalP$ if the determinants $\left|\det T_{i}\right|,\left|\det T_{\ell}\right|$ are of comparable size if $Q_{i},Q_{\ell}$ are close to each other measured with respect to $\CalP$.

 It seems that relative moderateness is a novel concept.
 Its significance will become clear in Subsection \ref{subsec:RelativelyModerateCase}, where we employ it to show that our criteria yield a \emph{complete characterization} of the existence of the embedding $\FourierDecompSp{\CalQ}{p_{1}}{\ell_{w}^{q_{1}}}\hookrightarrow\FourierDecompSp{\CalP}{p_{2}}{\ell_{v}^{q_{2}}}$ as long as $\CalQ$ and $w$ are relatively $\CalP$-moderate (or as long as $\CalP$ and $v$ are relatively $\CalQ$-moderate).
-A further (related) application is Lemma \ref{lem:IntersectionCountForModerateCoverings} below, where a convenient estimate of $\left|J_{i}\right|$ is developed, subject to suitable moderateness assumptions. \end{rem*} The notions introduced in the above definition are of course not independent.
-In the next lemmata, we explore the connections between these concepts. \begin{lem} Assume that $\CalQ=\left(Q_{i}\right)_{i\in I}$ and $\CalP=\left(P_{j}\right)_{j\in J}$ are two families of nonempty subsets of $\R^{\dimension}$.
-Then the following hold:
+A further (related) application is Lemma~\ref{lem:IntersectionCountForModerateCoverings} below, where a convenient estimate of $\left|J_{i}\right|$ is developed, subject to suitable moderateness assumptions.